-Molly Lieber and Eleanor Smith : Body Comes Apart (Work-in-Progress)
+Molly Lieber and Eleanor Smith

-Body Comes Apart (Work-in-Progress)
+Body Comes Apart

 Molly Lieber and Eleanor Smith have been making experimental dances in New York since 2006.
 Focused on the bodily desire to heal oneself in connection with others, their work is an equal collaboration between the two choreographers, always performed by Molly and Eleanor.
 Recent works include: Basketball (PS122 and Baryshnikov Arts Center for COIL 2017), Rude World (PS122 and The Chocolate Factory Theater for COIL 2015), Tulip (Roulette, 2013; Judson Now at Danspace Project, 2012), and Beautiful Bone (The Chocolate Factory Theater, 2012).
-Residencies and awards: 2018 Dance In Process Residency Artists at Gina Gibney Dance Center, 2018 Bessie Schonberg Resident Artists at The Yard, Featured in “The Best Dance of 2017” in The New York Times, Featured in 2017 “Speaking in Dance” series for The New York Times, 2016 LMCC Process Space Residency, 2015 Rosas Summer Studios Recipient, PS122’s 2014/2015 RAMP Artist, 2014 Baryshnikov Arts Center Artist Residency Program, 2013 New York Dance and Performance “Bessie” Award Nomination for Emerging Choreographer, and 2013 NYFA Fellow Finalist Award.
-Guest Artists at Sarah Lawrence College in 2018, Connecticut College in 2015 and taught workshops together in New York through Movement Research and CLASSCLASSCLASS.
+Residencies and awards: 2018 Dance In Process Artists at Gibney Dance Center, 2018 Bessie Schonberg Resident Artists at The Yard, Featured in “The Best Dance of 2017” in The New York Times, Featured in 2017 “Speaking in Dance” series for The New York Times, 2016 LMCC Process Space Residency, 2015 Rosas Summer Studios Recipient, PS122’s 2014/2015 RAMP Artist, 2014 Baryshnikov Arts Center Artist Residency Program, 2013 New York Dance and Performance “Bessie” Award Nomination for Emerging Choreographer, and the 2013 NYFA Fellow Finalist Award.
+Molly and Eleanor were Guest Artists at Sarah Lawrence College in 2018, Guest Artists at Connecticut College in 2015 and taught workshops together in New York through Movement Research and CLASSCLASSCLASS.